MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 global slot, the block producer will then check if the stop transaction slot configuration is set.
-If so, and the current global slot is equal or greater than the configured stop slot the block producer will produce a block without any transactions and with fees set to 0.
+If so, and the current global slot is equal or greater than the configured stop slot the block producer will produce a block without any transactions nor snark work and with a coinbase fee of zero.
 If the configured stop slot is not set or is greater than the current global slot, the block producer will produce blocks as usual.

 This can be done by adding these checks to block production logic.
 First, decide whether or not blocks should be produced.
-If the stop network slot is set and the current global slot is equal or greater than it don't produce blocks.
-If the previous is false, return an empty staged ledger diff instead of the generated one whenever the stop transaction slot is defined and the current global slot is equal or greater than it, ultimately resulting in a block produced with no transactions, no internal commands, no completed snark work, and no coinbase transaction.
+If the stop network slot is set and the current global slot is equal or greater than it doesn't produce blocks.
+If the previous is false, return an empty staged ledger diff instead of the generated one whenever the stop transaction slot is defined and the current global slot is equal or greater than it, ultimately resulting in a block produced with no transactions, no internal commands, no completed snark work, and a coinbase fee of zero.
 When doing these checks, the node will also check for the conditions to emit the info log messages at the timings and conditions expressed earlier.